Archaeological and Historical Conservancy Archaeological and Historical Conservancy

 Annual Re-enactment of the Battle of Okeechobee - click for another view

-The Okeechobee Battlefield was voted as one of America's most endangered National Landmarks.
-The site’s location near the outskirts of the city of Okeechobee is rapidly been overtaken by development.
-The Archaeological and Historical Conservancy is leading the effort to get the battlefield preserved as part as America's cultural heritage.
+The Okeechobee Battlefield was voted one of America's most endangered National Landmarks.
+Located near the outskirts of the city of Okeechobee, the site has been rapidly overtaken by development.
+The Archaeological and Historical Conservancy led the effort to preserve the battlefield as part of America's cultural heritage.

 See the Battle of Okeechobee!

-The fifth annual Battle of Okeechobee will be re-enacted on February (2005) near the location of the battlefield just off U.S. 441.
+The annual Battle of Okeechobee will be re-enacted on January 31st and February 1st, 2009, near the location of the battlefield.
 There will be vendors, food and a re-enactment of the battle on both Saturday and Sunday.

 Aerial Map of the General Vicinity